7 questions, 7 answers – effective email marketing

 What are the advantages that e-mail marketing has over examples like leaflets, text messages or a Facebook campaign?

-Leaflets and Facebook campaigns are likely made to grow branding or gather contacts (or sales).
+Leaflets and Facebook campaigns are likely made to grow your brand or gather contacts (or sales).
 But e-mail marketing is similar in goals to text message marketing.
 What are the biggest advantages of email marketing?

 - Can be accurately measured based on contacts

-- Can be effectively directed according to all data
+- Can be efficiently directed according to all data

 - Can use visuals to make information more interesting, which is an advantage over text messaging